PaliC/RCade-Set/README.md

 # Set

 Find three cards that form a &quot;set&quot; — for each feature (shape, color, number, shading), the three cards must be all the same or all different.
+This is for RCade an awesome project by [Frank Chiarulli Jr.](https://github.com/fcjr) you can read about below :)

 ## About RCade